Revisiting weak values through non-normality: Correlation between non-normality and amplifying weak values

-In Fig.~\ref{fig:figure_sigma_y}, the chosen observable is $\hat{\sigma}_y$ and we report again the weak value and the Henrici departure from normality as a function of the angles by using a color code match.
-In this case too, we have a perfect agreement of the behavior of the two quantities in the parameter region associated to anomalous weak values.
-In the complementary region, a central minimum appears in the case of the weak value that is absent in the Henrici departure from normality plot.
-The results presented in Fig.~\ref{fig:figure_sigma_y}c), show that the square of the modulus of the weak value depends linearly on the Henrici departure from normality, irrespective of the magnitude of the maximum weak value for the specific case.
+In Fig.~\ref{fig:figure_sigma_y}, the chosen observable is $\hat{\sigma}_y$ and we report again the weak value and the Henrici departure from normality of $\hat{A}$ and $\hat{A}'$ as a function of the angles by using a color code match.
+In this case too, we have a perfect agreement of the behavior of the three quantities in the parameter region associated to anomalous weak values.
+In the complementary region, a central minimum appears in the case of the weak value that is absent in the plots of the Henrici departures from normality.
+The results presented in Fig.~\ref{fig:figure_sigma_y}c), show that the square of the modulus of the weak value depends linearly on the Henrici departure from normality of $\hat{A}$, irrespective of the magnitude of the maximum weak value for the specific case.
 Furthermore, the slope and the point of interception with the axis $\left(|\sigma_{y,w}|^2=0\right)$ are independent on the value of $\theta_i$.
 In appendix \ref{appendix:analytical_calculations_considering_null_phases}, one can find the analytical formula showing that the modulus of weak value to the square depends linearly on the Henrici departure from normality, when both phases are null.
-Note that in Fig.~\ref{fig:figure_sigma_y}b), all non-zero weak values are anomalous because they are purely imaginary numbers (anomalousness is not equivalent with amplification in this case).
+Note that in Fig.~\ref{fig:figure_sigma_y}b), all non-zero weak values are anomalous because they are purely imaginary numbers (anomalousness is not equivalent to amplification in this case).

-In Fig.~\ref{fig:figure_sigma_z}, where the chosen observable is $\hat{\sigma}_z$, the patterns of both quantities do not exhibit similarities.
-This difference with respect to the other cases is due to the fact that no amplification occurs for this observable with the chosen pre- and post selected states.
+In Fig.~\ref{fig:figure_sigma_z}, where the chosen observable is $\hat{\sigma}_z$, the patterns of the three quantities do not exhibit similarities.
+This difference with respect to the other cases is due to the fact that no amplification occurs for this observable with the chosen pre- and post-selected states.
 The weak value is real and never anomalous.
-In Fig.~\ref{fig:figure_sigma_z}c), we have plotted the dependence of the modulus of the weak value on the Henrici departure from normality for many value of the angles.
+In Fig.~\ref{fig:figure_sigma_z}c), we have plotted the dependence of the modulus of the weak value on the Henrici departure from normality of $\hat{A}$ for many values of the angles.
 As one can see, a large weak value does not imply a large Henrici departure from normality, indeed there is a parabola-like behavior.
 The analytical formulas can also be found in appendix \ref{appendix:analytical_calculations_considering_null_phases}.